 ©Ray Johnson Estate, Courtesy Richard L. Feigen & Co.

 Deemed “the most famous unknown artist in America” by The New York Times, Ray Johnson was born in Detroit, Michigan, in 1927.
-He studied with John Cage and Merce Cunningham at the experimental Black Mountain College from 1946 to 1948 alongside Cy Twombly and Robert Rauschenberg, and in the early ’50s moved to New York City, where he quickly established himself as one of the pioneers of Pop Art.
-Johnson’s body of work includes collages, Xerox art, sculptures, and performances that consisted of everything from the artist inserting mustard-covered dimes into pay phones to his emptying a box of wooden spools down a gallery staircase.
+He studied with John Cage and Merce Cunningham at the experimental Black Mountain College from 1946 to 1948 alongside Cy Twombly and Robert Rauschenberg.
+In the early ’50s, moved to New York City, where he quickly established himself as one of the pioneers of Pop Art.
+Johnson’s body of work includes collages, Xerox art, sculptures, and performances that consisted of everything from the artist inserting mustard-covered dimes into payphones to emptying a box of wooden spools down a gallery staircase.
 Johnson is perhaps best known as the seminal force behind the New York Correspondence School, an international network of poets and artists founded in 1968 that popularized the mail-art movement in the ensuing years.
-Johnson was represented early in his career by Richard Feigen Gallery and also had one-person shows at the Willard Gallery and Betty Parsons Gallery in New York and Galeria Arturo Schwarz in Milan.
+Johnson was represented early in his career by Richard Feigen Gallery.
+He also had one-person shows at the Willard Gallery and Betty Parsons Gallery in New York and the Galeria Arturo Schwarz in Milan.
 After being mugged in New York City during the summer of 1968, the artist moved to Long Island, where he became increasingly reclusive, rejecting gallery representation and communicating with friends and colleagues mainly by mail and telephone.
 On January 13, 1995, Johnson dove off a bridge in Sag Harbor, Long Island, and was last seen backstroking out to sea; his body was recovered the following day.
 Johnson’s work was the subject of a 1999 retrospective at the Whitney Museum of American Art and has since been featured in exhibitions in Paris, London, Budapest, Oslo, and Barcelona.
 How to Draw a Bunny, an award-winning documentary about the artist by John W. Walter, was released in 2003.